Ksbhargav-creator/mp-spice/README.md

 |        |   |      |                        |                        |
 |        |   |      |                        |                        |

-Accumulation length (median number of terms per dot product):
+Accumulation length (median number of terms per dot product) — from an earlier build, unaffected by the Table 2 fix (this table is about the factorization path, not the residual).
+Historical, kept as-is:

 | Matrix | n | Type | Kernel | Median | Mean |
 |--------|---|------|--------|--------|------|